-\The plan of study form can be accessed from the ESE website.
-This form is for departmental use only.
+\The plan of study form is for departmental use only.
 Students should file the form with an ESE student services coordinator and maintain a copy for themselves to access it whenever they convene their committee and/or complete a requirement.
 Official tracking for Engineering School and ESE requirements is done using the academic requirements report